Diogo0602x/2-TokensState-Issue-and-Swap/README.md

 Run the below flow to issue token from issuerAccount on PartyA's node to ownerAccount on PartyB's node.

     start TokenIssuanceFlow issuer : issuerAccount, owner : ownerAccount , amount : 10

+#### Step 3 : Swap Token to Accounts

+Run the below flow on PartyA's node.
+Run the below flow to move token from owner on PartyA's node to newOwner on PartyB's node.

+    start TokenSwap amount : 10, owner : ownerAccount, newOwner : issuerAccount

+#### Step 3 : To Issue or Move using Token 2

+Run the above commands.
+Just Change TokenIssuanceFlow and TokenSwap to Token2IssuanceFlow and Token2Swap.